6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Introduction

 \subsection{Background work}

-Extensive research has been conducted on far-field beamforming including analog beamforming and quantized-phase beamforming for the large-scale arrays \cite{ning2023beamforming,ning2021prospective,zheng2022survey}, however, beamforming for the near-field Fresnel zone has been less dealt with compared to that for the far-field.
-Generally, the works on near-field beamforming are divided into two categories: those dealing with beamforming or synthesizing the near-field beam pattern \cite{jiang2022reconfigurable,alexandropoulos2022near,bjornson2021primer,hu2023design,lee2019beamforming,cui2021near}, and those proposing structures and algorithms for beamfocusing \cite{filippou2021experimental, tofigh2014near, peng2022noncontact, boneberg2022optical, khan2020wireless, zhang2022near, demarchou2022energy,costanzo2021evolution,clerckx2018fundamentals}.
-In \cite{jiang2022reconfigurable}, a RIS structure is designed that converts the received planar waves into cylindrical or spherical waves resulting in less energy leakage and higher channel capacity.
-The authors of \cite{alexandropoulos2022near } have proposed a novel beam management technique that leverages the near-field interactions between RIS elements and antenna arrays, allowing for hierarchical control of the beam patterns and polarization.
+Extensive research has been conducted on far-field beamforming including transmit antenna selection, as well as analog/digital beamforming for the large-scale arrays \cite{8855807,9140420,ning2023beamforming,ning2021prospective}, however, beamforming for the near-field Fresnel zone has been less dealt with compared to that for the far-field. {Generally, the works on near-field beamforming are divided into two categories: those dealing with beamforming or synthesizing the near-field beam pattern for applications such as communication, localization, and sensing \cite{zhang20236g,jiang2022reconfigurable,cheng2022efficient,alexandropoulos2022near,bjornson2021primer,10146329,zhang2022beam,lee2019beamforming,cui2021near}, and those proposing structures and algorithms for focusing the beam in a confined volume \cite{nepa2017near, filippou2021experimental, tofigh2014near, peng2022noncontact, boneberg2022optical, khan2020wireless, zhang2022near, demarchou2022energy,costanzo2021evolution,clerckx2018fundamentals}.
+The authors of \cite{zhang20236g} have explored the challenges and key solution schemes for near-field MIMO and massive MIMO communications in the next-generation 6G networks.
+In \cite{jiang2022reconfigurable}, a RIS structure is designed that converts the received planar waves into cylindrical or spherical waves resulting in less energy leakage and higher channel capacity, and then proposes the maximum likelihood (ML) method and the focal scanning (FS) method to sense the location of the receiver.
+In \cite{cheng2022efficient}, an iterative low-complexity beam management algorithm is presented for solving the localization problem for multiple coherent sources in the near-field region.} The authors of \cite{alexandropoulos2022near } have proposed a novel beam management technique that leverages the near-field interactions between RIS elements and antenna arrays, allowing for hierarchical control of the beam patterns and polarization.
 As opposed to the conventional far-field beamforming, near-field beamforming has a finite depth; this is analytically investigated in \cite{ bjornson2021primer}, wherein the authors have specified a distance range for RIS-enabled near-field beamforming where finite-depth beamfocusing is possible, and the distance range where the beamforming gain tapers off.
-In \cite{ hu2023design } the authors have derived the optimal analog 3D near-field beamforming which can effectively recover the array-gain losses in the near-field region.
-In addition to the conventional near-field beamforming, the concentration of the signal energy in a focal point inside the Fresnel zone through beamfocusing mechanisms has been investigated for different applications including focused medical treatment \cite{filippou2021experimental,tofigh2014near}, contactless microwave inspection \cite{peng2022noncontact}, optical imaging \cite{boneberg2022optical}, wireless power transfer (WPT) or wireless power and information transfer (WPIT) \cite{khan2020wireless, zhang2022near, demarchou2022energy, costanzo2021evolution,clerckx2018fundamentals}.
+In \cite{10146329} the authors have derived the optimal analog 3D near-field beamforming which can effectively recover the array-gain losses in the near-field region. {The authors of \cite{zhang2022beam} studied the potential of near-field beamfocusing in facilitating high-rate multi-user downlink MIMO systems through fully digital and hybrid beamforming schemes.
+In addition to the conventional near-field beamforming, the concentration of signal power around a focal point through phased array beamfocusing mechanisms have been investigated in \cite{nepa2017near}}, and then the application of near-field beamfocusing has been explored in different domains including focused medical treatment \cite{filippou2021experimental,tofigh2014near}, contactless microwave inspection \cite{peng2022noncontact}, optical imaging \cite{boneberg2022optical}, wireless power transfer (WPT) or wireless power and information transfer (WPIT) \cite{khan2020wireless, zhang2022near, demarchou2022energy, costanzo2021evolution,clerckx2018fundamentals}.